iamcodemaker/euca/README.md

 ### Unoptimized

 The diff algorithm is completely unoptimized.
 My intention was to demonstrate that building a modular framework was possible, not to implement the fastest algorithm.
+In the applications I have developed using Euca, it performs reasonably, but I have no idea how fast or slow it is.
+I didn't test this.

 ## Composition